evothings/evothings-doc/README.md

 Library source files used are found in repository [evothings-libraries](https://github.com/evothings/evothings-libraries).

-The 'evothings-libraries' repo must be in a sibling folder of this repo for the build script to work.
+The 'evothings-libraries' and the 'cordova-ble' repos must be siblings to this repo for the build script to work.
 Like this:

     parent-folder
         evothings-doc
         evothings-libraries
+        cordova-ble

 Build using npm (Node Package Manager):